| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 and repairing pieces that we damaged and set aside during the season.
 There are a few new

+fabrication projects on the board also.
 The last thing on the list is shocks.
 After much testing and

 research I've decided to step up to a better brand of shock and sell off most of the Pro